4 Exploratory Data Analysis

 Sum 5358 4769 10127

-The table confirms the visual impression: the proportion of female customers who churn is marginally higher than that of male customers.
-This small difference may reflect minor behavioural or engagement variations rather than any systematic or policy-related factor.
+The table confirms the visual impression that the proportion of female customers who churn is marginally higher than that of male customers.
+At this stage, the analysis remains descriptive.
+Determining whether such a difference is statistically significant requires formal inference, which is introduced in Section 5.8.

-From an analytical perspective, this suggests that gender is not a major differentiating feature for churn behaviour.
-More substantial variation is typically explained by behavioural and financial indicators such as transaction activity, credit utilisation, and the number of customer service contacts, which provide stronger predictive value in most churn modelling contexts.
+From an exploratory perspective, this finding suggests that gender alone is not a strong differentiating feature for churn behavior.
+In practice, larger and more informative variation is typically associated with behavioral and financial indicators such as transaction activity, credit utilization, and customer service interactions.
+These features therefore tend to carry greater predictive value in churn modeling contexts.

 Relationship Between Card Category and Churn